clearmatics/observer-dapp/readme.md

-## Validator Dapp on the live network Autonity network
+## Observer Dapp on the live network Autonity network

 ### To run the application